 Male catkins bloom and die.
 Female catkin flowers produce seed pods that, over a few months, mature and split open.
 When they do, they release hundreds of cottony seeds that blow off in the wind.

 Germination occurs, if at all, within days of seed dispersal.
-But you’ll only see seedlings from growing aspen seeds if the seeds reach a moist area to grow.
+You’ll only see seedlings though from growing aspen seeds if the seeds reach a moist area to grow.
 Seeds don’t stay viable very long and most dry out and die in the wild.

 Getting Seeds from Aspen